brothers-DAO/bro-bot/README.md

 ## Profile photo

-The requires a  `bot_profile.png` in the same directory to update the bot's profile photo.
+The bot requires a `bot_profile.png` in the same directory to update the bot's profile photo.

+## Oath and instructions

+The bot requires 2 files: `oath.txt` and `instructions.txt`.
+They contains message sent automatically to new users and when using the `/oath` command.